evilusean/Khan/Trig-PreCalc/PL-PreCalculus.md

 > [!abstract] Algebra Takeaway
 > When building high-degree polynomials, the **sum of multiplicities** must always match the **degree**.
 Even multiplicities create "U" shapes (bounces) at the axis, while odd multiplicities greater than 1 create "S" shapes (flattened crosses) at the axis.

+## 2026-April-03 - How to Sketch Polynomial Functions (Precalculus - College Algebra 31) :